d4lton/ignis/README.md

 Ignis is a simple Firebase/Firestore command-line tool that allows you to list, view, and copy collections and documents both within a project and between projects.

+IMPORTANT: This tool will modify your Firestore database, please be careful and know what you are doing.
+Always make backups and double-check commands!
+This tool is intended for power users only.

 ## INSTALLATION

     npm install -g @d4lton/ignis